SaltwaterC/aircrack-db/README.md

 aircrack-db is a list of wireless interfaces tested with the dual-card injection test and in the field.

 The driver name is the name of the kernel module used by the card.
 The driver version is either the kernel version or the version of the [compat-wireless / compat-drivers / backports](https://backports.wiki.kernel.org/index.php/Main_Page) drivers if they were installed separately.
-All of the used drivers are mac80211 drivers.
+All of the kernel provided drivers are mac80211 drivers.
 The hardware vendors usually don't bother to implement monitoring mode in their drivers.
 A common example is the wl driver from Broadcom.
 If a proprietary driver is in use, then the version won't reflect the kernel version / backports version.

 Aircrack-ng's wiki page about [injection testing](http://www.aircrack-ng.org/doku.php?id=injection_test) states: